-Sample curriculum for biology second generation standards.
-Laboratory and practical work (1h).
-Electronic textbooks on the subject
+Approximate program for biology standards of the second generation.
+Laboratory and practical work (1 hour).
+Electronic manuals on the subject

 Explanatory note

-1. The work program in biology for the basic school was developed in accordance with the Federal State Educational Standard of Basic General Education, approved by the Ministry of Education and Science of the Russian Federation by Order No. 1897 of December 17, 2010; registered by the Ministry of Justice of Russia on February 1, 2011 No. 19644; an approximate curriculum for academic subjects "Biology grades 5-9" (standards of the second generation) M., Education, 2011; author's curriculum NISonin, VB Zakharov “Program of basic general education.
+1. The biology work program for primary schools was developed in accordance with the Federal State Educational Standard for Basic General Education, approved by the Ministry of Education and Science of the Russian Federation by Order No. 1897 of December 17, 2010; registered by the Ministry of Justice of Russia on February 1, 2011 No. 19644; approximate program for academic subjects “Biology grades 5-9” (second generation standards) M., Prosveshchenie, 2011; author's curriculum N.I.
+Sonin, V.B.
+Zakharov “Program of basic general education.
 Biology.
 5-9 grades.
-Concentric course "M .: Bustard, 2012
+Concentric course" M.: Bustard, 2012

-Objectives of Biological Education in Basic School are formulated at several levels: global, metasubject, personal and subject, at the level of requirements for the results of mastering the content of subject programs.
+Goals of biological education in primary school are formulated at several levels: global, meta-subject, personal and subject, at the level of requirements for the results of mastering the content of subject programs.

-The global goals of biology education are common to primary and high school and are defined by social demands, including a change in the social situation of development - an increase in information overload, a change in the nature and methods of communication and social interactions (the volumes and methods of obtaining information give rise to a number of features of the development of modern adolescents).
-The most productive in terms of solving problems of adolescent development are socio-moral and intellectual adulthood.
+The global goals of biological education are common to primary and secondary schools and are determined by social requirements, including changes in the social situation of development - an increase in information overload, changes in the nature and methods of communication and social interactions (the volumes and methods of obtaining information give rise to a number of developmental features of modern adolescents).
+The most productive from the point of view of solving problems of adolescent development are sociomoral and intellectual adulthood.

 In addition, global goals are formulated taking into account the consideration of biological education as a component of the education system as a whole, therefore they are the most general and socially significant.